 The highest waterfall in the area, the gill falls a spectacular 50ft into a pool in the wooded valley below.

-From the leaf-shaped door handles to the carved wooden panelling, Blackwell is an important icon of Arts and Crafts architecture.
-Visit the website
+From the leaf-shaped door handles to the carved wooden panelling, Blackwell is an important icon of Arts & Crafts architecture.
+Visit Blackwell's website

 Cruise the lake stopping at the lakeshore jetties where you can change boats, or enjoy the 50 minute trip around Derwentwater.